ToposLab/bot-irongolem/README.md

   The user can claim success by sending the message "done" or failure by sending "reject".

-  If the user choose to reject, the user has to explain what prevented himself/herself from finishing this task.
+  If the user choose to reject, the user has to explain what prevents himself/herself from finishing this task.

   When the process of the workflow program ends, the bot will render a summary of all rejections in order to help the user improve his/her program.